-St Paul’s School was established in 1981 in Leribe, a small town located in the northern part of lesotho, about 92 km from the capital Maseru. , It It was the first school for children and young people with hearing loss in the country.
+St Paul’s School was established in 1981 in Leribe, a small town located in the northern part of Lesotho, about 92 km from the capital Maseru.
+It was the first school for children and young people with hearing loss in the country.

 St Paul works as a boarding school and is currently in charge of 200 children, to whom is offers the chance to come out of their isolation by learning sign language and receiving quality education and living environment.
 At the end of their schooling, the children return to their village of origin and continue to be followed by the school for a professional insertion.

-Since 2015, The Ivory Foundation has supported St Paul by setting up a pilot farm on the grounds of this school.
+Since 2015, The Ivory Foundation has supported St Paul by setting up a pilot farm on the school grounds.
 The goal is twofold:

--To meet the needs of the school canteen by self-production of vegetables, eggs, milk, and pork.
+-To meet the needs of the school canteen thanks to the self-production of vegetables, eggs, milk, and pork.

 -By training the children of the school, and especially the older ones, to a know-how that will be useful when they return to their respective villages.
-The farm may be duplicated and young people who wish, can benefit from help to settle back in their villages.
+The farm may be duplicated and young people who wish to do so can get help to settle back in their villages.

-In 2018, the principle of a micro farm is developed to offer older children the opportunity to settle with a self-made building, a herd, and tools and seeds to start their business in their village of origin.
+In 2018, the principle of a micro farm has been developed to offer older children the opportunity to settle with a self-made building, a herd, and tools and seeds to start their business in their village of origin.

 Un projet financé par The Ivory Foundation